Jwan622/etherscan_ingestor/README.md

 # Etherscan Ingestor

-Let's scrape the etherscan API and getaround their limits.
+Let's scrape the etherscan API and getaround their rate limiting.

 ## Overview